Universal secular form of non-secular master equation: Secular form of non-secular master equation

-where h.c. is the Hermitian conjugate.
-As is clear, in zeroth-order approximation, only the quantum tunneling rate between $\ket{m}$ and $\ket{m'}$ enters the rate equation of $\rho_{mm}$ whereas other $\Gamma_{m}^{k\left(0\right)}\,\forall k^{\mathrm{th}}\ne m^{\mathrm{th}}$ is zero.
-This fact underlines the important role of the doublet internal tunneling in relaxation of a spin system compared to the contribution from the population difference of other doublets.
+It is obvious from above that only the quantum tunneling rate between $\ket{m}$ and $\ket{m'}$ enters the zeroth-order approximation of the equation of state of $\rho_{mm}$.
+This underscores the important role of the quantum tunneling within each doublet to its relaxation compared to contributions from the population difference of other doublets.